What Is Not a Benefit of Improved Cardiorespiratory Fitness

 READ

-What Are the Benefits of Physical Fitness and Activity
+What Are the Benefits for Full-Time Employees at La Fitness

 These physiological changes signal to the body that it’s time for wakefulness during exercise and trigger an increase in energy levels.
 However, these effects subside after completing the workout, creating a natural drop in body temperature and relaxation response that helps facilitate falling asleep faster and achieving deeper sleep.